akondas/arkadiuszkondas.com/site/_posts/2020/2020-05-26-dmca-php-ml-and-copyright-boundaries.md

 > Dear Andrew, dear PHP developers, once again, I apologize for the mistakes that I did regarding the license.
 I hope that we will find a way to fix this in a good way so we can still develop and eventually collaborate together for the greater good.

+**If your build has broken because of the code being removed, see the bottom of the post.**

 ## DMCA

 Until last Friday I had no idea about something like the DMCA and how it can be used.